Intro – How to Study Effectively

 What is it you like best as a quick reward?
 Something good you can do yourself on a daily basis as reward for having pushed through your studies – what is it?
 It’s different for every person.
 Don’t miss your rewards.
 It animates and motivates you when you start out your long hours of intellectual work.
 After having poored so much content into your mind during the day in the evening, your mind is blown up.
 It needs a break, too.
 Just as your whole self does at the end of a day.
 Don’t miss the final reward.

-Some more practical suggestions on enhancing motivation is found here with focus on studying in a homeschool setting.
+Find more practical suggestions on enhancing motivation for students studying in a homeschool.
 However, quite a few of these suggestions for young learners can be modified for mature learners, as well.

 Don’t Lose Sight of the Right Priorities